FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 If you choose this option, the browser, whether a simple HTML page with some JavaScreipt or a complicated SPA, makes requests against APIs, and the token is along for the ride.

 As long as the APIs live on a common domain (or parent domain), the cookie will be sent.
-For example, the auth server can live at at `auth.example.com` and if you set the cookie domain to `.example.com`, apis living at `api.example.com`, `todo.example.com`, and `contacts.example.com` will all receive the token.
+For example, the auth server can live at at `auth.example.com` and if you set the cookie domain to `.example.com`, APIs living at `api.example.com` and `todo.example.com`, or any other host under `.example.com`, will receive the token.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage.plantuml, alt: "Storing the tokens as secure, HTTPOnly cookies." %}